Tuesday, December 31, 2013

 Consuming concentration

 ‘I’m wondering if perhaps there isn’t some mean between the consuming concentration I formerly directed to the keeping of the entries and the comparative laxness of attention I have devoted to the diary since the atomic bomb fell upon history.’
 This is a 1947 diary entry by Arthur Crew Inman, a rich, eccentric and obsessed diarist who died half a century ago today.
-His diaries - all 155 of them held by Harvard University - were edited for publication in the 1980s; and, since then, have proved a compulsive inspiration for Lorenzo DeStefano’s plays and films.
+His diaries - all 155 of them held by Harvard University - were edited for publication in the 1980s; and, since then, they have proved a compulsive inspiration for Lorenzo DeStefano’s plays and films.

 Inman was born into a very wealthy family in Atlanta, Georgia, in 1895.
 He studied at Haverford College, Pennsylvania, but had some kind of serious breakdown at 21.
 He published several volumes of poetry without any success.
 In 1923, he married Evelyn Yates.
 They moved to Boston, where Inman rented several apartments in a residential hotel.
 He became increasingly obsessed with his health, and had his rooms darkened and soundproofed - his